bhartiyaanshul/willow-ai-monorepo/README.md

 ---

+## 🧩 Extending WillowAI

+- Add new AI models or swap out TTS/STT engines by editing `backend/tts.py`, `backend/stt.py`, or `backend/chatbot.py`.
+- Customize the frontend UI in `frontend/src/App.jsx` and `frontend/src/Leads.jsx`.
+- Add new endpoints or business logic in `backend/main.py`.

+---

 ## 🏁 Notes

 - For production deployment, see [Render](https://render.com/), [Railway](https://railway.app/), or [Vercel](https://vercel.com/).
 - For license or public deployment, please draft a `LICENSE` file.
+- Contributions, bug reports, and feature requests are welcome!

+---

+## 📄 License

+This project is open-source.
+See `LICENSE` for details (to be added).

 ---